michaeladamstrickland/Convexa/SCRAPER_DOCUMENTATION.md

 ## Overview

-The LeadFlow AI scraper system consists of a collection of components that work together to extract real estate listing data from various sources.
+The Convexa AI scraper system consists of a collection of components that work together to extract real estate listing data from various sources.
 The primary scrapers are for Zillow (focusing on For Sale By Owner listings) and Auction.com.
 Each scraper has both a standard and enhanced version, with the enhanced versions implementing more sophisticated anti-detection measures.

 The system is designed with a modular architecture that includes:
 - Core scraper implementations